ENux-Distro/ENux/README.md

 - Created ENux Wiki
 - Published a video on [how to install ENux Live XFCE](https://youtu.be/HXv2x1p0AKA?si=JwVNmMxdXRDIEPPh) (will create a video on how to install ENux Netinst as well)

+### ENux 5.5.3

+- ENux is the first ever Linux distribution with Bedrock Linux stratas pre-fetched
+- ENux now has 15 package managers in the live environment, with 6 stratas pre-fetched in the live environment
+- This allows you to test out the package managers, and Bedrock Linux commands without nuking your hard drive
+- The ISO size has increased to ~3 GB but the experience got better
+- Because of the ISO size, ENux 5.5.3 Live has replaced the GitHub pages mirror with Internet Archive's

 ## Historic Versions of ENux